geekhmer/geekhmer.github.io/source/_posts/2013-12-15-how-to-develop-facebook-page-tab.markdown

 date: 2013-12-15 11:01
 comments: true
 categories: [Facebook]
-keywords: facebook,javascript,facebook fan page,how to develop facebook page tab?
+keywords: facebook, javascript, facebook fan page, how to develop facebook page tab?
-description: How to develop Facebook Page Tab?
 ---

 <p>
-  One of the most interesting features of Apps on facebook.com is the ability for your apps (Facebook Page Tab) to be used within the context of a Facebook Fan Pages.<br/>
+  One of the most interesting features of Apps on facebook.com is the ability for your apps (Facebook Page Tab) to be used within the context of a Facebook Fan Pages.
 </p>

 <p>